BBITWestin/CI-CD-Pipeline-Challenges/RefreshClientOnDeployment.md

     }
 }

-// And in Startup.cs, add this middleware to the pipeline public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {
+// And in Program.cs, add this middleware to the pipeline public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {
     // Other configurations...